K 12 Education Visa Sponsorship Jobs in Louisiana

 Which visa types are most common for K-12 education roles in Louisiana?

 The H-1B visa is the primary pathway for international K-12 educators in Louisiana, covering specialty occupation roles like instructional designers, curriculum specialists, and school psychologists.
-The J-1 Exchange Visitor visa is also widely used for classroom teachers, allowing districts to sponsor educators through approved exchange programs.
+The J-1 visa Exchange Visitor visa is also widely used for classroom teachers, allowing districts to sponsor educators through approved exchange programs.
 Some special education and bilingual roles qualify under both categories depending on the employer and position structure.

 Which companies sponsor visas for K-12 education roles in Louisiana?